sendgrid/docs/source/User_Guide/Marketing_Campaigns/lists.md

 Edit a List
 {% endanchor %}

-When you select the "Edit List" option, you will be shown the upload contacts options that will allow you to add contacts directly to this list.
+When you select the “Edit List” option, you will be shown the upload contacts options that will allow you to add contacts directly to this list.
 You will also be able to create a segment of this list directly from this window.

 {% anchor h3 %}
 Delete a List
 {% endanchor %}

-If you would like to delete a list, go to [Contacts]({{site.marketing_campaigns_url}}/contacts) where you will see a list of your contacts, then click the gear icon in the same row as your list name and select "Delete".
+If you would like to delete a list, go to [Contacts]({{site.marketing_campaigns_url}}/contacts) where you will see a list of your contacts, then click the gear icon in the same row as your list name and select “Delete”.
 Once you have confirmed that you do in fact want to delete this list, only the association of a contact to this list will be deleted.
 Your contact’s information will continue to exist in your contact database.

 {% anchor h3 %}
 Create a List